yonasBSD/otterlang/docs/TUTORIALS.md

     msg2 = greet("Bob", "Hi")  # "Hi, Bob!"
 ```

+> [!IMPORTANT]
-> **Important:** Once a parameter has a default value, all subsequent parameters must also have defaults.
+> Once a parameter has a default value, all subsequent parameters must also have defaults.

 ### F-Strings (String Interpolation)